Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

  * Clone [WebSocket Message Streamer](https://github.com/Engineering-Research-and-Development/true-connector-websocket_message_streamer)
  * Once this project is cloned, run `mvn clean install`

-This will install 2 internal libraries that are needed by DataApp project.
+This will install 2 internal libraries that are needed by DataApp SFTP project.

-After that you can run `mvn clean package` in the root of the dataApp project, to build it.
+After that you can run `mvn clean package` in the root of the DataApp SFTP project, to build it.

-**NOTE:** If you proceed with Solution 2, pay attention to Multipart Message Library and WebSocket Message Streamer versions in pom.xml files, and check if the same versions are used in DataApp pom.xml, if not modify them according to ones from cloned repositories.
+**NOTE:** If you proceed with Solution 2, pay attention to Multipart Message Library and WebSocket Message Streamer versions in pom.xml files, and check if the same versions are used in DataApp SFTP pom.xml, if not modify them according to ones from cloned repositories.

 ### Creating docker image <a name="creatingdockerimage"></a>

-Once you build dataApp, if required, you can build docker image, by executing following command, from terminal, inside the root of the project:
+Once you build DataApp SFTP, if required, you can build docker image, by executing following command, from terminal, inside the root of the project:

 ```
 docker build -t some_tag .